Donkey Kong Land (Game Boy)

 OVERALL (70/100): It is a Donkey Kong game, which maybe makes its expectations so much higher, but why shouldn't they be.
 This was released after the major hit known as Donkey Kong Country, and because of the hardware it was a major step backward.
 If you are a fan of Donkey Kong, you should buy this game, for it is a completely different game, to a popular series.
 However in my mind it is the worst game, for this popular series.

-If you enjoyed this Donkey Kong Land review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Donkey Kong Land review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!